Services

 Argos Labs: The estimated monthly price is based on an annual cost of $6,000, which includes licenses for a developer and 3 users.

-IBM: Assumed that only 1 environment would be used.
+IBM: Assumed that 1 environment would be used.
 Starting price of its basic plan includes 1 unattended and 2 attended bots.1

 UiPath: 1 unattended bot and 1 attended bot cost $1,380/month.2